 |Bloom’s Taxonomy Links||Remembering and Understanding||Application and Analysing||Evaluating and Creating|

-Those who have not yet developed in a subject (e.g. new to this country) would be classified as BEGINNING and those who have far exceeded the Ext* would be classified as EXCEPTIONAL PERFORMANCE.
+Those who have not yet developed in a subject (e.g. a student studying a new language for the first time) would be classified as BEGINNING and those who have far exceeded the Ext* would be classified as EXCEPTIONAL PERFORMANCE.

 Each faculty will use the strands from the National Curriculum and skills in their subjects to decide what is assessed and what corresponds to the descriptors.

 New specifications are now in place for all GCSE subjects.
 They are all graded on the 1 – 9 scale – see OfQual for more details.

 At Key Stage 3 students are taught in mixed ability classes for most subjects.
 Setting is used in Maths for Years 7, 8 and 9.
 English will have the independence to decide groupings in Years 8 and 9 and Science will set in Year 9 only.